Transl8 Documentation

 Use the Glossary

 Add firm-specific terms to a user glossary before translating a large model.
-This ensures consistent terminology and reduces API costs.
+This ensures consistent terminology and deterministic results.

 Check Fonts Before Applying